The Eight Limbs of Yoga

 • Ishvara-Pranidhana (devotion)

 Saucha deals with purifying our thoughts, eating consciously, choosing a wholesome and pure diet such as vegan/vegetarian diet or eating in moderation and low in perservatives, acids, pesticides and caffeine.
 Maintaining clean, sanitary, healthy habits to keep yourself (internally and externally) including your environment clean.
 It has been discovered that impurities in these areas adversely affect our state of mind.
 Practicing the asanas (postures) in yoga, breath work practices (pranayama), and meditation all help to cleanse the body and purify the mind.
-Keeping a pure, clean environment (food, drinks, entertainment, friends) help in not adding any external impurities back into our body as well.
+Keeping a pure, clean environment (food, drinks, entertainment, people around us) help in not adding any external impurities back into our body as well.

 Santosha is accepting and making the best of what is.
 We remain content, which means neither to like nor dislike.
 When we are not content in our life, our energy dissipates and we become aggravated, anxious and stressed.
 Bring attention to where energy is wasted - thoughts, for example.
 Are they consistently debating over likes and dislikes?
 Worrying over the future or the past?
 Remaining unsatisfied with the present moment?
 In Santosha, we practice remaining calm and content, even through success and failure.
 Live mindfully in the present moment.
 Emotional pain comes from resistance to what is.